Homicide: Historic European

 In the mid-second millennium, local levels of violence in Europe were extremely high by the standards of modern developed countries.
 Typically, small groups of people would battle their neighbors using the farm tools at hand, such as knives, sickles, hammers, and axes.
 Mayhem and death were deliberate.
-The vast majority of Europeans lived in rural areas as late as 1800.
+The vast majority of Europeans lived in rural areas till 1800.
 Cities were few, and small in size, but their concentration of population was conducive to violence and their trends resembled those in rural areas.
 Across Europe, homicide trends show a steady long-term decline.
 Regional differences were small, except that Italy's decline was later and slower.
-From approximately 1200 AD through 1800 AD, homicide rates from violent local episodes, not including military actions, declined by a factor of ten, from approximately 32 deaths per 100,000 people to 3.2 per 100,000.
+From about 1200 AD through 1800 AD, homicide rates from violent local episodes, not including military actions, declined by a factor of ten, from approximately 32 deaths per 100,000 people to 3.2 per 100,000.
 In the 20th century, the homicide rate fell to 1.4 per 100,000.
 Police forces seldom existed outside the cities; prisons only became common after 1800.
 Before then, harsh penalties were imposed for homicide (severe whipping or execution) but they proved ineffective at controlling or reducing the insults to honor that precipitated most of the violence.
 The decline does not correlate with economics or measures of state control.
 Most historians attribute the trend in homicides to a steady increase in self-control of the sort promoted by Protestantism, and necessitated by schools and factories.
 Eisner argues that macro-level indicators for societal efforts to promote civility, self-discipline, and long-sightedness are strongly associated with fluctuations in homicide rates over the past six centuries.

+United States

+In the US, the National Violent Death Reporting System is a centralized database of relevant information from death certificates, coroner and medical examiner records, and law enforcement reports, which emerged from the National Violent Injury Statistics System.
+This public health surveillance tool began collecting data in 2003 and is analyzed by the National Center for Injury Prevention and Control at the CDC to provide nationally representative data.